CppComet/comet-server/docs/API/JavaScript API/JavaScript API.md

 ```

 Since comet server supports users’ authorization, it automatically adds user id to message such a way that a sender can’t send foreign id.
 To deactivate this option, is needed to add symbol “@” before channel name which would accept message.
-In this case, delivered message would be look alike that it was send by non-authorized user.
+In this case, delivered message would be look alike that it was sent by non-authorized user.

 ```
 cometApi.web_pipe_send("@web_pipe_name", "event_name", "message")